juroimoh/Dangan/README.md

 <img width="450" height="316" alt="Dangan Manual" src="https://github.com/user-attachments/assets/3fa58201-8b11-4655-b0b6-d1a91b74d590" />

+**Gameplay**
+You play in a 500x500 pixel box, avoiding projectiles while doing damage to the enemy.
+Holding down shoot fires bullets rapidly in sets of 3.
+Each of the bullets can individually do damage to the enemy, so at times it is advantageous to move close to the enemy and shoot.

 **Ranks**
-As seen above, you are awarded a rank after surviving a level.
+As seen above, you are awarded a rank after surviving a level, namely SHII, KUU, GUTSU, MEI, and HAKU.
+The first 4 are obtained with an increasing final score (with different thresholds for each level), while HAKU is achieved by taking no damage in a level.

-**Graze:**
+**Damage**
+You take damage by colliding with the enemy, spinning blades, and bullets.
+This highlights your player icon red, and blocks you from gaining any score in that time.
+You also cannot take any damage until you recover from the previous damage.
+You have 8 lives visualized with 4 hearts, and losing all results in a death.
+Deaths are not counted as a statistic.

+**Graze**
 By narrowly avoiding bullets, you receive bonus points.
 This can heavily increase your final score.
+Your graze value is rounded down to the nearest hundredth, and then multiplied by 10, so with a value of 3670 you would get a bonus graze score of 36,000.

+**Lore**
+Currently there are two levels, with 3 being planned.
+You are trying to restore peace by defeating the princesses Sheru (level 1), Kiero (level 2) and ___ (level 3).
+You cannot 'win' Dangan yet, since not all levels have been made, but a rank of HAKU is considered defeating the princess.

 ## Project Files